DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 _Note: We need to ensure that Unix usernames on our server [match user SSO identities](https://developers.cloudflare.com/cloudflare-one/identity/users/short-lived-certificates#3-ensure-unix-usernames-match-user-sso-identities)._

 Done!
 [Find the end-result here](https://do-droplet.davidtofan.com/).

 * * *

+### UFW

+Finally, to properly protect my Droplet, I set up the Uncomplicated Firewall (UFW) by denying incoming connections by default and only allow certain connections:

+    sudo ufw disable

+    sudo ufw default deny
+    sudo ufw allow 'Nginx Full'
+    sudo ufw allow 'OpenSSH'

+    sudo ufw enable
+    sudo ufw status

+Additionally, I only want to allow traffic from Cloudflare IPs to my Droplet:

+    curl -s https://www.cloudflare.com/ips-v4 -o /tmp/cf_ips
+    curl -s https://www.cloudflare.com/ips-v6 >> /tmp/cf_ips

+    # Allow all traffic from Cloudflare IPs (no ports restriction)
+    for cfip in `cat /tmp/cf_ips`; do ufw allow proto tcp from $cfip comment 'Cloudflare IP'; done

+    ufw reload > /dev/null

+_Note: thanks to [cloudflare-ufw](https://github.com/Paul-Reed/cloudflare-ufw/blob/master/cloudflare-ufw.sh), which however would not be needed thanks to [Authenticated Origin Pulls](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull) – explained in the guide "How To Host a Website Using Cloudflare and Nginx on Ubuntu 20.04" in step 3 at the beginning of this blog post._

+* * *